hanspoo/postgres-diff/README.md

 pg_dump -s -Ox temp1  > remote2.sql
 ```

-### Compare structures generated with the same server version
+### Compare again schemas same server version

-Compare the two schemas.

 ```
 diff remote2.sql local.sql
 ```

-To show the sql needed to patch remote to be like local use:
+Again to show the sql needed to patch remote to be like local use:
 ```
 diff remote2.sql local.sql  | grep '^>' | sed 's/^> //'
 ```

-The only catch is if there only field differences the sql generated could be invalid, so check it out before proceed.
+The only catch is if there are only field differences the sql generated could be invalid, so check it out before proceed.

 Finally, this script makes all:

 ```
 #!/bin/bash